Geography & Environmental Studies

 Provides an opportunity whereby students work with a local, regional, or federal agency, or private sector firm on applied geographic work, under the supervision of an agency or firm professional and a geography faculty member.
 Consent of instructor required.

 GEOG 435.
-Environmental Planning
+Planning a Sustainable World

 3 Credits (3)

 Exploration of planning tools that advance the management of land and water resources, meeting current societal needs, while also minimizing damage to nature and society.
 Class activities include applied exercises that explore contemporary planning issues, including land conservation, natural hazards, biophysical analysis, water resource management, Federal land issues, and remediation of Superfund sites.
 Taught with GEOG 535.
+May be repeated up to 6 credits.

 3 Credits (3)